Much has been written in these pages about the opioid addiction public health crisis in America.

 Until the mid-1990s, physicians primarily reserved opioid prescriptions for cancer patients struggling with intense pain.

 As the new opioids came online, Dr. Jick’s unsubstantiated claims of safety became a “helpful” prop for drug companies seeking to vastly expand the market for a very profitable class of drugs.

 As we now know, drug companies knew opioids were unsafe and sold them anyway.
 And physicians soon learned of their dangers – but were unable or unwilling to curb their addiction to prescribing them.

 With tragic consequences…

-If you are struggling with an addiction to these drugs and need help in Connecticut or New Hampshire, the recovery teams at Aware Recovery Care are here to help.
-Our unique model of care is giving clients a 6X better chance of recovery when compared to traditional inpatient rehab care.
-To learn more or to talk to one of our Recovery Specialists, visit www.awarerecoverycare.com.
+If you or a loved one is struggling with an addiction to drugs and/or alcohol and need help in Maine, New Hampshire, Massachusetts, Connecticut, Rhode Island, Virginia, Florida, Ohio, Kentucky, or Indiana, the recovery teams at Aware Recovery Care are here to help.
+And we come to you, regardless of where you live.
+Our unique in-home treatment model of care gives clients a significantly better chance of recovery compared to traditional inpatient rehab care.
+Please get in touch with one of our Recovery Specialists to learn more.